-While more than half of adults in England do not have a valid will, women are less likely to have a will (at 41%) than men (at 50%).
+While more than half of adults in England do not have a valid will, until recently women were less likely to have a will than men This has slightly shifted with a report in 2020 showing more wills written by women (around 52%) than men (around 46%).
 The primary benefit of a will is that your assets will go where you want them to go.
 Intestacy rules do not necessarily operate in the ways many people expect and vary across the different countries of the UK.